-The new Super League season is just around the corner and PDI Media will once again be providing BBC coverage on both TV and radio.
+The new Super League season is underway and PDI Media are once again providing BBC coverage on both TV and radio.

-The twentieth series of the Super League Show begins on Monday 5th February on BBC One, with repeat showings on BBC Two.
-30 weekly episodes will feature highlights and analysis from every round of the Super League season, with studio debate and features from around the Rugby League world.
+The twentieth series of the Super League Show began on Monday 5th February on BBC One, with repeat showings on BBC Two.
+Our 30 weekly episodes feature highlights and analysis from every round of the Super League season, with studio debate and features from around the Rugby League world.

-BBC Rugby League correspondent Dave Woods will be joined on match nights by expert summarisers and special guests for three hours of live programming, including full match commentary.
+PDI Media will produce this season's radio coverage for Five Live Sports Extra.
+BBC Rugby League correspondent Dave Woods is joined on match nights by expert summarisers and special guests for three hours of live programming, including full match commentary.

 The coverage is complimented by the weekly Five Live Rugby League podcast, available to download every Monday via itunes, the BBC iPlayer Radio app, and usual podcast providers.

 Following on from our well received documentary 'When Football Changed Forever', produced last year for ITV 4, PDI have secured another football-based commission from the broadcaster that is due for transmission in March 2018.